devonfw/devonfw-guide/README.md

 ### Generate the PDF

-To generating a PDF of this guide using docgen you have to:
+To generate a PDF of this guide using docgen you have to:

 * Download or clone this repository.
 * Run the command below in a console: